avahidi/interpol/README.rst

 - *format* is standard printf format string (e.g. "0x%08X")
 - *copy* repeats the value of another interpolator. target must have a name

+Furthermore, all interpolators can include the following optional parameters:

+- *name* is used to name an element.
+This is needed if you want to copy it later
+- *modifier* defined an output modifier, such as 'tolower'

 More examples
 -------------